 IUSD's Ask-A-Scientist/Engineer Night is on Wednesday, September 29 from 6-7:30 p.m. at the Creekside Education Center (3387 Barranca, Irvine).
 This free annual event will assist students in grades 6 through 12, who are working on science fair projects.

 Once again, University High School earned first place at the recent Science Bowl Regional competition.
 Hosted by NASA’s Jet Propulsion Laboratory in Pasadena, this annual competition tests students' knowledge of math, physics, chemistry and biology, among other topics.

-More than 450 IUSD students in grades 6-12 participated in the District’s 38th annual Science Fair, showcasing an impressive array of 275 biological, physical and engineering projects.
+IUSD students in grades 6-12 participated in the District’s 40th annual Science Fair, presenting an impressive array of biological, physical and engineering projects.
 USD will advance 137 students to the OC Science and Engineering Fair and 38 students will advance to the Broadcom MASTERS.

 The Irvine Company presented IUSD with a check for $2 million as part of the Excellence in Education Enrichment Fund grant.
 This Fund supports art, music and science education for IUSD students in grades four through six.

 Out of four OC students, three IUSD students were selected for the honor of showcasing their scientific research and innovations at a virtual exhibition for this year’s Regeneron International Science and Engineering Fair (ISEF).